-Spot audits are conducted on the basis of random samples on the Agriculture/Production stage.
-The random sample is determined by the cut-off date of 1.
-July every year under consideration of the following percentages:
+Spot audits are conducted on the basis of random samples.
+The random sample comprises 10% of the locations bundled by a coordinator and is determined on the cut-off date of 1 July of each year.

-- Poultry: 50% of all the locations registered for spot audits by a coordinator - Pigs: 10% of all the locations registered by a coordinator - Cattle: 10% of all the locations registered by a coordinator - Production: 10% of all the locations registered by a coordinator - QS-GAP 10% of all the locations registered by a coordinator
+• Poultry: 50% of all the locations registered for spot audits by a coordinator

+Pigs: 10% of all the locations registered by a coordinator Cattle: 10% of all the locations registered by a coordinator Production: 10% of all the locations registered by a coordinator QS-GAP 10% of all the locations registered by a coordinator

-The number of spot audits, which have to be conducted by the certification body the respective year, can be adjusted during the year in case of major changes in the number of locations coordinated by one coordinator.
+The number of spot audits, which have to be conducted by the certification body the respective year, can be adjusted during the year by QS in case of major changes in the number of locations coordinated by one coordinator.